life-itself/web3/guide/index.md

 This position assumes that c[apitalism](/concepts/capitalism) is net positive in the world, and a fairer, more efficient and transparent economy benefits everyone.

-### Evaluation of claim
+### Evaluation: False

-Our evaluation of this claim is that “innovative” blockchain-based financial instruments and financial services would introduce an unacceptable amount of risk into the markets.
+“Innovative” blockchain-based financial instruments and financial services would introduce an unacceptable amount of risk into the markets, thus not acheiving a more stable, more efficient, and more transparent economy.

 ### Content